By Jan Foulke

 The Germans produced the basic bisque-head child doll, but with their vast natural resources — supplies of kaolin (white clay used for porcelain) and wood — and their virtually unlimited supply of cheap labor, the German could sell their dolls at a much lower price than the French could.
 Hence, German dolly face dolls flooded the market and are in plentiful supply even today.

-Jan Foulke is an authority on antique and vintage dolls, with over 40 years of experience in the field.
-She’s the author of the full-color reference book “Jan Foulke’s Guide to Dolls” and writes the Antique Q&A column in each issue of DOLLS magazine.
-Send your antique doll questions to Jan Foulke.
+Jan Foulke (retired) is an authority on antique and vintage dolls, with over 40 years of experience in the field.
+She’s the author of the full-color reference book “Jan Foulke’s Guide to Dolls.”
+Subscribe now to read Foulke’s columns in DOLLS online archive.